sebhz/fractals/attractors/python/docker/README.basic.md

 # Having fun with containers
 Containers are in fashion these days, so let's follow the hype !

-## Build the generator container to generate one attractor each day
+## Build the basic container to generate one attractor each day
 This will create the attractor generator docker image, installing a crontab to generate one attractor each day.

 ```
 % cd docker
-% ./docker_build.sh
+% ./docker_build.sh basic
 ```

 ## [OPTIONAL] Create an empty docker volume